Can you help kids calm down using mindfulness?

 - Explain that everyone will pause for a moment to gather their calm energy back

-Remind them that these big feelings are ok and they will pass, but it’s important to get their brain back to a more calm space.
+Once the mood is lightened, remind them that these big feelings are ok and they will pass, but it's important to get their brain back to a more calm space.

-Once everyone is calm again, then you can talk about what it was that caused the outbreak.
+As soon as everyone is calm again, then you can talk about what it was that caused the outbreak.

 - How and why did things escalate?